 - Three letters of recommendation from persons in a position to assess the potential for significant academic achievement.

 Normally, an undergraduate degree with a minimum grade point average (GPA) of 3.0 "B" is required.
-For further information, contact the Graduate School.
+For further information, contact The Center for Graduate Studies.

 Students must meet the College's standards for graduate study.